-The City of San Rafael is changing the way that City Councilmembers are elected.
-We need your help in deciding where the district boundaries will be drawn.
+The City of San Rafael has changed the way that City Councilmembers are elected.
+We asked for your help in deciding where the district boundaries will be drawn.

-Currently, all five Councilmembers, including the Mayor, are elected at-large, meaning that all registered voters who reside in San Rafael have the opportunity to vote for all five City Council positions.
+Previously, all five Councilmembers, including the Mayor, were elected at-large, meaning that all registered voters who reside in San Rafael had the opportunity to vote for all five City Council positions.
 Under the new district-based election system, four Councilmembers will be elected by district: Councilmembers will be required to live in the district they represent and will be elected only by the registered voters of that district.
 The Mayor will continue to be elected at-large.

 Why is the City of San Rafael transitioning to district elections?